 Home > Mortgage Loans > FHA Loans > FHA Loan Requirements

-Federal Housing Administration (FHA) loans are a popular choice for first-time homebuyers and other borrowers who, for a variety of reasons, may have a hard time qualifying for a conventional home mortgage.
+Federal Housing Administration (FHA) loans are a popular choice for first-time homebuyers and other borrowers who may have difficulty qualifying for a conventional home mortgage for various reasons.

-If your credit is just so-so or you’re struggling to save for a down payment, an FHA loan may help you finance the home you want.
-These government-backed loans typically offer lower interest rates and require a minimum down payment of just 3.5%.
+If your credit is average or you’re struggling to save for a down payment, an FHA loan may help you finance the home you want.
+These government-backed loans typically offer lower interest rates and may require a minimum down payment of just 3.5%.
 And there’s a wide range of FHA loan options to choose from.

-But as with any loan, there are certain requirements borrowers have to meet to qualify for an FHA loan, and pros and cons you should know about.
+But as with any loan, there are certain requirements borrowers must meet, as well as pros and cons you should know about.

 Wondering if this type of financing is right for you?
 This FHA loan guide can help you get the answers you need as you begin your home-buying journey.